alperyeg/enkf-dnn-lod2020/code/README.md

 ### <a id="config"></a> Configuration file
 The config file `config.json` sets the parameters of the method:

 * `root`: The directory where pytorch's dataloader will download and save the MNIST dataset.
-Default is `.` the actual folder .
+Default is `.` the actual folder.
 * `n_ensembles`:  Number of ensembles.
 Default is `5000`.
 * `gamma`: Scales the identity matrix with a small scalar.
 Default is `0.01`
 * `sigma`: Sigma of the Gaussian initialization.
 Default is `0.1`